Variational Quantum State Eigensolver: Results

 \subsection{Ansatz}

-While there are many possible choices for the ansatz $V(\thv)$, we are here restricted to state-agnostic ansatzes which do not require any a prior information about $\rho$.
+While there are many possible choices for the ansatz $V(\thv)$, we are here restricted to state-agnostic ansatzes which do not require any a prior information about~$\rho$.
 One such ansatz is the Layered Hardware Efficient Ansatz~\cite{kandala2017} shown in Fig.~\ref{fig:ansatz}(a).
 Here, $V(\thv)$ consists of a fixed number $L$ of layers of two-qubit gates $B_\mu(\thv_\mu)$ acting on alternating pairs of neighboring qubits.
-Fig.~\ref{fig:ansatz}(b) illustrates possible choices for $B_\mu(\thv_\mu)$.
+Figure~\ref{fig:ansatz}(b) illustrates possible choices for $B_\mu(\thv_\mu)$.
 Note that with this structure, the number of parameters in $\thv$ grows linearly with the $n$ and $L$.

-A more sophisticated strategy was proposed in Ref.~\cite{larose2018} involving an ansatz that did not have a fixed structure, i.e., where the structure is optimized over.
-This variable-structure ansatz looks promising as it led to improved performance in the context of extracting the eigensystem of a quantum state~\cite{larose2018}.
+Let us remark that the Layered Hardware Efficient Ansatz can lead to trainability issues as the system size increases~\cite{mcclean2018barren,cerezo2020cost}.
+Hence, different strategies have been proposed to mitigate such difficulties, such as learning to initialize parameters~\cite{verdon2019learning}, layer-by-layer training~\cite{grant2019initialization}, and correlating the parameters~\cite{volkoff2020large}.
+In addition, these methods can be combined with more sophisticated ansatzes, such as a variable-structure ansatz~\cite{larose2018,cincio2018learning} where the structure of the ansatz is not fixed, and where the gate placement becomes an optimizable hyper-parameter.
+This variable-structure approach has already been shown to improve performance in the context of extracting the eigensystem of a quantum state~\cite{larose2018}.

-Finally, because VQSE formulates the cost function optimization as an energy minimization problem, a natural ansatz could be the Quantum Alternating Operator Ansatz (QAOA)~\cite{farhi2014quantum,hadfield2019quantum}.
-Spefically, one could employ $H(t)$ as the problem Hamiltonian in the QAOA and use a standard mixing Hamiltonian.
+Finally, since VQSE optimization corresponds to an energy minimization problem, a natural ansatz that can also be used to mitigate trainability issues is the Quantum Alternating Operator Ansatz (QAOA)~\cite{farhi2014QAOA,hadfield2019quantum}.
+Specifically, one could employ $H(t)$ as the problem Hamiltonian in the QAOA and use a standard mixing Hamiltonian.
 While we do not employ this ansatz in our heuristics, it is nevertheless of interest for future work.